fChristenson/borderland-code/readme.md

-# TypeScript demo
+# Borderland code

 ## What we will cover

-- 1
+- A story from work
-- 2
+- How a serious bug happened due to shared code
-- 3
+- How to avoid it

 ## Notes

-Some notes
+So some stuff happened at work...